camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 1. [A Desktop Modeler plugin to convert BPMN models from Camunda Platform 7 to Camunda Cloud](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/desktop-modeler-plugin-platform-to-cloud-converter).
 This maps possible BPMN elements and technical attributes into the Camunda Cloud format and gives you warnings where this is not possible.
 This plugin might not fully migrate your model, but should give you a jump-start.
 It can be extended to add your own custom migration rules.
 Note that the model conversion requires manual supervision.

 2. [The Camunda Platform 7 to Camunda Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter).
-This is a library providing a worker to hook in Camunda Platform-based glue code.
+This is a library providing a worker to hook in Camunda Platform 7-based glue code.
 For example, it can invoke existing JavaDelegate classes.

 In essence, this tooling implements details described in the next sections.